 Finishing school is not just about learning etiquette, it is also about learning how to become a better person.
 Because in the end, there are certain personality traits and behaviours that will render etiquette lessons difficult to learn as well as decrease the impact of those that were learned.
 For this reason, we want to … Continue reading 17 BEHAVIORS A LADY SHOULD ELIMINATE

-Nothing is less important than which fork you use.
-Etiquette is the science of living.
-It embraces everything.
-It is ethics.
-It is honor. - Emily Post Ever visited or lived in a city where workers, neighbors, or drivers were overly rude and callous?
-Ever gotten mad, annoyed, sad, or stressed out from experiencing this … Continue reading ETIQUETTE: WHY IT IS IMPORTANT
+Ever visited or lived in a city where workers, neighbors, or drivers were overly rude and callous?
+Ever gotten mad, annoyed, sad, or stressed out from experiencing this kind of behavior?
+Ever felt responsible or guilty for the failure of a friendship or a group due to something you said or did?
+Etiquette is more … Continue reading ETIQUETTE: WHY IT IS IMPORTANT

 It doesn't matter if you are an aristocrat or a seamstress, if you are a brilliant speaker or a proficient diner, if you are a wine aficionado or an illustrious equestrian, or even if you can quote the poems of Shakespeare and Lord Byron verbatim - all that matters is how you treat people, their … Continue reading ETIQUETTE: TOP 2 RULES TO FOLLOW